How to Replace the Fuel Pump and Fuel Filter on an Onan Model 5500 RV Generator

 Since in my case the fuel pump and the fuel filter were on the underside of the generator, I checked and saw that there were only two things I had to disconnect on the upper side of the generator:

-- and the actual output fuel line from the fuel pump to the input of the fuel cut-off valve that is inline to the carburetor of the generator.
+- The actual output fuel line from the fuel pump to the input of the fuel cut-off valve that is inline to the carburetor of the generator.

 So, the very first thing I did was disconnect these two wires and this fuel line.